-I can't say enough great things about eggs, we are even raising our own chickens this year so we will always have our own farm fresh supply 🙂
+I can't say enough great things about eggs for both nutrition and taste.
+We even raise our own chickens in The Millennial Garden so that we always have our own farm-fresh supply.

-The best part about this recipe is that you can use ANY vegetables that you like.
-I just happened to use whatever I had left in my fridge that I wanted to use up.
-The more veggies the better!
+The best part about this recipe is that you can use any vegetables that you like.
+I typically use whatever I have left in my fridge that I want to use up to help reduce our

 - Asparagus, Kale & Goat Cheese (pictured above)